The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

 \subsection{From Nonstandard Analysis to relative computability II}

-In this section, we obtain a relative computability result involving the Gandy-Hyland functional, but not mentioning the modulus-of-continuity functional.
-To this end, we shall establish that the proofs of Theorem \ref{drag} and Corollary~\ref{Cruxxxx} also go through for other principles appearing in the context of bar recursion.
+In this section, we obtain a relative computability result for the Gandy-Hyland functional, \emph{not involving} Feferman's search operator.
+To this end, we shall establish that the proofs of Theorem \ref{drag} and Corollary~\ref{Cruxxxx} also go through `in a pointwise fashion', to be understood in the sense of Theorem~\ref{ragnor}.